 Many men’s hairstyles are created using a razor or clipper, but a scissor cut is more traditional.
 It also makes a more natural appearance and is a fantastic look for a young boy who wants to keep his hair as fuss-free and straightforward as possible.
-The scissor cut is cool, without trying too hard, and looks great when kept short on the back and sides and slightly longer on top.
-It works best on textured hair but can be done on straight or curly hair too.
+The scissor cut is cool without trying too hard and looks great when kept short on the back and sides and slightly longer on top.
+It works best on textured hair but can also be done on straight or curly hair.

 11. Side Part with Quiff and Taper Fade